AdobeDocs/experience-manager-65.en/help/sites-developing/extending-msm.md

 * Contact Email:

-  * This property is not required to be rolled out, as it will be different in each country (or brand, etc).
+  * This property is not required to be rolled out, as it will be different in each country (or brand, and so on).

 * Key Visual Style:

-  * The project requirement is that this property is to be rolled out as it is (usually) common to all countries (or brands, etc).
+  * The project requirement is that this property is to be rolled out as it is (usually) common to all countries (or brands, and so on).

 Then you need to ensure that: